-- 4. Put them into pairs and tell them to choose one of the scenarios from Activity 1a and role play confronting the person.
+- 4. Put them into pairs and tell them to choose one of the scenarios from Activity 1a and role play confronting the person in BORs.
 Give them a few minutes to prepare for the role play.
-Whilst they are doing the role play, monitor making a note of any good examples or things that don't sound right.
-Conduct whole class feedback focusing on what they did well and correcting any errors. - 5.
+Whilst they are doing the role play, monitor by visiting BORs and making a note of any good examples or things that don't sound right.
+Close BORs and return to main room to conduct whole class feedback focusing on what they did well and correcting any errors. - 5.
 Find out how many of the SS have lived with anyone other than their family.
-How Handout do they find living with other people?
-Do they think they are good people to live Activity 3 with?
-Ask them whether they or anyone they live / have lived in do any of the & b things in Activity 3a.
-Elicit any other annoying habits people they live with have.
-Role cards If you have enough time, put them into pairs to discuss.
-Highlight the fact that in (1 per the UK, criticisms are usually quite polite.
-Focus on the language in the Language person) Box.
-Give each student a role card and tell them to spend a bit of time preparing how they will confront the person.
+How do they find living with other people?
+Do they think they are good people to live with?
+Ask them whether they or anyone they live / have lived in do any of the things in Activity 3a.
+Instruct SS to use hands up function and elicit any other annoying habits people they live with have.
+If you have enough time, put them into pairs in BORs to discuss.
+Highlight the fact that in the UK, criticisms are usually quite polite.
+Focus on the language in the Language Box.
+Give each student a role card number and tell them to spend a bit of time preparing how they will confront the person.
 Encourage them to think about possible compromises.
-Put them into pairs to role play two of the scenarios.
-If there is enough time, change partners so they can try a different scenario.
-Whilst they are doing the role play, monitor making a note of any good examples or things that don't sound right. - 6.
-Conduct whole class feedback focusing on what they did well and correcting any errors. - 7.
-Focus SS attention on the exam box at the bottom of the handout to explain how the lesson has helped to prepare them for Task 1 of the Trinity Level 2 Skills for Life Speaking exam.
+Put them into pairs in BORs to role play two of the scenarios.
+If there is enough time, change BORs so they can try a different scenario with a different partner.
+Whilst they are doing the role play, monitor by visiting BORs making a note of any good examples or things that don't sound right.